Buttigieg says he’s raised $4M since strong showing in Iowa

 Buttigieg’s campaign said Friday that during the first week of February, he had raised more money online than in all but two months of last year.
 Sanders also relies heavily on funds raised online, mostly from small donors.

-Buttigieg’s campaign said there had been 30,000 new donors since Feb.
-4 and a third of all donations came from first-time donors.
+Buttigieg’s campaign said that there had been 30,000 new donors since Feb.
+4 and t hat more than a third of all donations came from first-time donors.
 It had raised $1 million in the past 24 hours, as Sanders began swiping more openly at Buttigieg.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”